sufyandaredevil/DAA_ASSIGNMENTS/assignments/a2/assignment_2.md

 \end{array}\right]
 $$

-Since the length of the matrix is already $2$ x $2$ there'll be no further recursive calls to the strassen's function
+Since the length of the matrix is already $2$ x $2$ there'll be no further recursive calls to the strassen's function for the given problem

 ---